In Catalio, a Component is a single, discrete piece of an Application’s implementation. What counts as a Component depends on the kind of Application:

 Sync Status

-- Actively synchronizing with external system
+- Actively synchronizing with the external system

 - Fetching latest metadata and updates

-- Successfully synchronized with external system
+- Successfully synchronized with the external system — the Component’s metadata is current

-- Sync attempt encountered errors
+- A sync attempt encountered errors

-- Synchronization intentionally disabled
+- Synchronization intentionally paused

 Sync Metadata